France's Macron tries to slow delta variant, boost vaccines

 Parisian Laurent Queige called it “a liberation, an immense happiness.”
 Clubgoer Sophie Anne Descoubès said she was impressed by the rigor of how the club checked her QR code showing she’d been either fully vaccinated or freshly tested, saying, “I don’t have any apprehension, just a great joy and the desire to stomp.”

-France’s virus infections started rising again two weeks ago, and health service SOS Medecins has registered a slight rise in demand for emergency virus treatment.
-The number of people in French hospitals and intensive care units has been declining for weeks, but doctors predict it too will rise in the coming weeks when the increase in delta variant infections hits vulnerable populations, as it has in Britain and Spain.
+France’s virus infections started rising again two weeks ago, and health service SOS Medecins registered a slight rise in demand for emergency virus treatment over the weekend.
+The number of people in French hospitals and intensive care units has been declining for weeks, but doctors predict it too will rise when the increase in delta variant infections hits vulnerable populations, as it has in Britain and Spain.

-Meanwhile, Macron is also meeting with car industry figures Monday as he tries to combine his virus warnings with a message of hope for one of the world’s biggest economies.
-New infections are threatening France’s all-important tourism industry and Macron’s ambitious economic recovery plan, just nine months before the next presidential election.
+Meanwhile, Macron also met with car industry figures Monday as he tries to combine his virus warnings with a message of hope for one of the world’s biggest economies.
+New infections are threatening France’s all-important tourism industry and Macron’s ambitious economic recovery plan — just nine months before the next presidential election.

+Nicole Winfield in Rome, Frank Jordans in Berlin, and Jan M. Olsen in Copenhagen, Denmark contributed to this report.

 Follow AP’s pandemic coverage at: